jytjyt05/Best-Investment-Portfolio-in-SP500-Stocks/Readme.md

 # Overview

-This lightweight Fintech App is created to find best investment portoflio in a given industry among stocks in S&P 500 index based on an estimation, such estimation has two parts: the stock's modified z-score and the stock's market to book ratio.
+This lightweight Data Analysis, Fintech App is created to find best investment portoflio in a given industry among stocks in S&P 500 index based on an estimation, such estimation has two parts: the stock's modified z-score and the stock's market to book ratio.
 The programming language is in Python, it also incorporates a tk interface for convinent usage.

 # Features
 ```diff